Martonks/Prog1Lab2/README.md

-# Prog1Lab2
+#Prog1Lab2

-These are the codes for the 2nd lab.
+This is the 2nd lab for Progamming 1